 With the melodic call to prayer echoing through Dubai five times a day, and thousands of mosque minarets piercing the skyline, Islam’s influence is writ large across the city.
-To deepen your understanding of the world’s second-largest religion, pay a visit to Jumeirah Mosque, the only Dubai mosque that’s open to the public, and one of only a handful of mosques in the UAE that are open to non-Muslims.
+To deepen your understanding of the world’s second-largest religion, pay a visit to Jumeirah Mosque, the only Dubai mosque that’s open to the public, and one of two mosques in the UAE that are open to non-Muslims.
+(Also see Sheikh Zayed Grand Mosque in Abu Dhabi.)

 The best way to familiarize yourself with Jumeirah Mosque and glean insight into the Islamic faith is by joining a guided tour.
-Run by the Sheikh Mohammed Centre for Cultural Understanding, tours take place at 10 a.m., Saturday to Thursday—there’s no need to book in advance, but be sure to arrive by 9:45 a.m. to join that morning’s tour.
+Run by the Sheikh Mohammed Centre for Cultural Understanding, tours take place at 10 a.m., Saturday to Thursday—there’s no need to book in advance, but be sure to arrive early for the tour registration, which starts at 9:30 a.m.
 This relaxed tour delivers a great introduction to the Five Pillars of Islam, and in keeping with the SMCCU’s ethos of "Open minds, open doors," guests are encouraged to ask any questions they may have about the region and religion, with no topic off limits.

 The 75-minute tour costs 25 dirhams (about $7) and concludes with water, dates, Arabic coffee, tea and Emirati pastries.
 Outside of these regular tours, private visits to the mosque can be arranged through the SMCCU.
 Or, if you’re traveling with 10 or more people, get in touch with the center to arrange a private group tour.